 The Amorium Excavations Project

 Excavations at Amorium in central Phrygia began in 1988 under the direction of Professor R. Martin Harrison.
-The main objective of the project has been to investigate the size and nature of the Byzantine city (6th–11th centuries), which was one of the largest and most important in Anatolia during the early Middle Ages.
+The main objective of the project has been to investigate the size and nature of the Byzantine city (6th–11th century), which was one of the largest and most important in Anatolia during the early Middle Ages.
 Some remarkable individual finds have been made, shedding new light on the economic and social history of the Byzantine inhabitants of Amorium.
 In addition to excavation, there is an extensive program of conservation, aimed at the long-term preservation of the site and its monuments.

 In 2005, excavations were carried out in three sectors of the site, two in the Lower City and one in the western necropolis.
 Work continued in the area known as the Lower City Enclosure and exposed the well-preserved remains of two grape-treading vats, both dated to the earlier part of the Dark Ages (7th–8th century).
 The walls of one of these vats had been dismantled during the middle Byzantine period, when new structures were constructed in the same area, but its floor was left largely intact and so was found complete with its stone spout and drainage basin still in situ.
 The other vat, however, was preserved to a considerable height and showed that it had been converted to store grain before it was destroyed by fire.
 Next to the same installation, a stretch of unpaved street was exposed.
 Its surface was also covered with layers of ash and roof collapse.
 From its size and orientation, the street would seem to suggest that some elements of the late Roman city plan had survived until the 9th century.
 In conjunction with these exciting developments in the Enclosure, further efforts were made to understand better the area's complex stratigraphy and the phasing of its numerous structures.
 A detailed plan, color-coded for clarity, was drawn up and scrupulously checked on site.
 This had the added benefit of confirming the presence of a widespread and consistent destruction layer that should probably be associated with a major historical event, namely the siege and sack of Amorium in 838.